 Tortuguero, Costa Rica, population 1200, is in the middle of nowhere – rainforest nowhere.
-A visit there is like a trip to the jungle.
-My 12-year-old daughter is convinced the folks that created the Jungle Cruise at Walt Disney World, visited Tortuguero.
+My 12-year-old daughter is convinced the folks that created the Jungle Cruise at Walt Disney World visited Tortuguero.
 Just don’t let the kids reach out toward the crocodiles on the real deal.

 On some Costa Rica tours, Tortuguero is an “add on” option.
-It’s known mostly for turtles, but since we weren’t going during nesting season, I honestly didn’t pay much attention to the place.
+It’s known mostly for sea turtle nesting, but since we weren’t going during nesting season, I honestly didn’t pay much attention to the place.
 (Big mistake on my part!)
 When I selected my family’s tour provider, luck was kind as Tortuguero was part of itinerary.
 Luck goes along way when you travel.

 Getting to Tortuguero